computer-science-with-applications/book/src/data_structures/dictionaries/index.rst

    :formatting: separate

    contributions = [
-       ["John", "Doe", "60637", "Kang for President 2016", 27.50],
+       ("John", "Doe", "60637", "Kang for President 2016", 27.50),
-       ["Jane", "Doe", "60637", "Kodos for President 2016", 100.00],
+       ("Jane", "Doe", "60637", "Kodos for President 2016", 100.00),
-       ["James", "Roe", "07974", "Kang for President 2016", 50.00]
+       ("James", "Roe", "07974", "Kang for President 2016", 50.00)
        ]

-Accessing the individual values inside this list requires using their positions in the list, which can lead to code that is difficult to read.
+Accessing the individual values inside a contribution requires using the values' positions in the tuple, which can lead to code that is difficult to read.
 For example, suppose we wanted to write a function that adds up all the contributions made to a given campaign.
 The function would look something like this:

 .. python-run::
    :formatting: separate

    def total_contributions_candidate(contributions, campaign):
-       '''
+       """
        Compute total contributions to a candidate's campaign

-       Inputs:
+       Args:
-         contributions (list of lists): one list per contribution campaign (string): the name of the campaign
+           contributions (List[Tuple(str, str, str, str, int)]]): one list per contribution campaign (str): the name of the campaign

        Returns (float): total amount contributed
-       '''
+       """
        total = 0
        for contribution in contributions:
            if campaign == contribution[3]: